The Upland Soul

 The Obvious

-These are shears, plain as day.
+These are shears.
 They do what trauma shears do.

 If you need to cut webbing or a pants leg or jacket sleeve out of the way during an emergency situation, these will obviously facilitate that.
 I guess you could use them to cut normal things as well if you really wanted.